What is Calorease?

 Calorease Ingredients – Are they Safe & Effective?

 Each capsule of Calorease contains 1000 mg of FBCx.
 FBCx stands for Fat Binding Complex.
 It is a soluble dietary fiber made of a polysaccharide is known as Alpha cyclodextrin.
 This ingredient derived from grain was mainly used as an emulsifier but later it was discovered that its fat binding qualities could also be used to prevent dietary fat from getting ingested into the body.

 According to the manufacturer, once inside your stomach the FBCx inside Calorease will coat fatty droplets coming from the food and prevent them from getting broken down by the enzyme lipase.
 Those fatty droplets will eventually end up in your feces instead of being absorbed by your body.

-Fat binders are not new in the market but FBCx is believed to stand out due to the fact that it can bind to 9 times more fat than other similar compounds.
+Fat binders are not new in the market but FBCx is believed to stand out since it can bind to 9 times more fat than other similar compounds.

-It is claimed that with this product, users can hope to cut down their food energy intake by 500 calories every day and this could result in losing up to 6 pounds a month.
+It is claimed that with this product, users can hope to cut down their food energy intake by 500 calories every day, which could result in losing up to 6 pounds a month.